maddie480/MaddieHelpingHand/README.md

     *   **Reskinnable Star Track Spinner / Star Rotate Spinners**: star track / rotate spinners from chapter 9, except you can change their textures and particle colors.
     *   **Reskinnable Swap Block** and **Reskinnable Kevin**: like regular Swap Blocks and Kevins, except you can change all their textures.
     *   **Customizable Glass Blocks**: Glass Blocks with customizable background color and star colors.
 Default values try to replicate the colors seen on early Farewell screenshots.
 When using those, you should place a **Customizable Glass Block Controller** in the room, as this is the one allowing you to set the colors.
     *   **Custom Summit Checkpoints**: summit checkpoints that can display more than just numbers.
 You can have minuses, question marks, or make your own digits!
+You can also completely reskin the checkpoint, and change the confetti colors.
     *   **Golden Strawberry with Custom Conditions**: a golden berry that can appear even if the player didn't finish the map, didn't unlock C-sides yet and/or died if you want it to.
     *   **Custom Sandwich Lava**: sandwich lava with customizable direction, speed, gap and colors.
 You can also change these settings mid-room by placing a Custom Sandwich Lava Settings Trigger!
     *   **Reskinnable Floating Debris**: reskinnable version of the decorative floating debris found in Farewell.